alexchen817/TableTennisTinkersFreeRTOS/README.md

 ```

 ## Features
 The robot is controlled via button presses.
-There are 5 buttons in total:
+There are 5 buttons in total, 2 for yaw (left, right), 2 for pitch (up, down) and 1 for indexing.
 - 5-state indexer
 - Pitch control
 - Yaw control